-Catherine Riley is a feminist historian and writer, and an expert on contemporary feminist publishing in the UK.
-She has taught English Literature and Gender Studies at Lancaster and Northumbria Universities and Birkbeck College in London, where she completed her doctoral thesis on the feminist publisher Virago.
+She is also an expert on contemporary feminist publishing in the UK.
+She has published two books on women's writing and publishing, and has contributed chapters and articles to edited collections on these themes.
+Catherine has also taught English Literature and Gender Studies at Lancaster and Northumbria Universities and Birkbeck College in London, where she completed her doctoral thesis on the feminist publisher Virago.

 She worked for two years as Head of Communications at the Women’s Equality Party, the UK’s first feminist political party, helping build it from the ground up before leaving at the conclusion of the 2017 general election.

 Is This Love?
 (Serpents Tail) was published in August 2022.